actuday6418/Diary/README.md

 [crates.io]: https://crates.io/crates/diary

 # Request features
-Would like Diary to have a new feature?
+Would you like Diary to have a new feature?
 Simply create a new issue describing it, and I'll try and address it over the next day.

 # Install
 ```cargo install diary```